Yarraville

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Yarraville has 89 active public transport stops, offering a mix of train and bus services.
-These stops are served by 11 different routes, together facilitating 5,868 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically residing 139 meters from the nearest stop.
+Yarraville has 89 active public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that together facilitate 5,868 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 139 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 72%, while trains account for 16% and walking for 4%.
+The average vehicle ownership per dwelling is 1.0, which is below the regional average.

-Service frequency averages 838 trips per day across all routes, equating to about 65 weekly trips per individual stop.
+According to the 2021 Census, 49.4% of residents work from home, a figure that may reflect COVID-19 conditions.
+Service frequency averages 838 trips per day across all routes, equating to approximately 65 weekly trips per stop.

 Frequently Asked Questions - Transport